nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

     - Test case: `list expenses date/2020-11-09`
       Expected: the list of expenses on `Sunday, November 8, 2020` is displayed, followed by the total expenses caculated for the given day.
+    - Test case: `list expenses for/week`
+      Expected: the list of expenses for the current week is displayed.

 ### Deleting items
 Prerequisite: list the desired item list using `list` command.
 Multiple items in the list.